6 Best Practices for Using Images on Your BlogA Complete Guide to Blog Images (and Optimization for SEO) in 2024

 • Resize and compress your photos before uploading them to keep your posts loading as speedily as possible.

-• Always add title and alt text to your images, both for search engines and for accessibility purposes.
+• Add a title and alt text to your images for search engines and accessibility.

 If you’re still getting your blog up and running, make sure you check out my post on How to Start a Blog.
 It goes through everything you need to know — and, of course, there are plenty of images along the way to help you.